9brada6/tabs-with-posts/tests/manual_testing.md

 - Check that each rating pack have 3 different icons, empty, half-filled, and filled.

+## Widget

+- If a setting is changed, the "Save" button becomes active, for all items.

 ## CSS of Article Blocks

 1. Each element that exist in a template file must have at least a class(BEM style).